 “You shall utterly destroy all the places where the nations whom you are driving out worship their gods....
 You must tear down their altars, break up their sacred pillars, burn their Asheirah trees, and chop down the statues of their gods.
 You must obliterate their names from that place.”
 (Deut.
 12:2-3)

-“'You will obliterate their names from that place’ — in the land of Israel you are commanded to pursue idolatry [until it is totally eradicated], but not outside the land.”
+“In the Land of Israel you are commanded to pursue idolatry [until it is totally eradicated], but not outside the Land.”
 (Sifri; see Maimonides, Laws of Idolatry 7:2)

 Idolatry is clearly the antithesis of Judaism’s message of monotheism.
 The imperative to fight idolatry should not be limited to a particular location.
 So why does the Torah confine the eradication of idolatry to the Land of Israel?